Dawn of the Planet of the Apes (soundtrack): Reception

 The album received polarising reception, with some praising for the score being well-woven into the film, while other criticising the album presentation and lack of thematic structure.
-James Southall of Movie Wave wrote "The score falls down in two ways – firstly for being so close to the Lost world and consequently losing a little of its impact; secondly from the album presentation, which is just far too long.
-It would be churlish to focus on that, though, when there’s undoubtedly plenty of quality to be found – the atmosphere is carefully constructed, the core material is very strong, so with a better album production it could have really shone.
+James Southall of Movie Wave wrote: "The score falls down in two ways – firstly for being so close to the Lost world and consequently losing a little of its impact; secondly from the album presentation, which is just far too long.
+It would be churlish to focus on that, though, when there's undoubtedly plenty of quality to be found – the atmosphere is carefully constructed, the core material is very strong, so with a better album production it could have really shone.
 As it stands – very decent but not really as spectacular as you always think it should be."
-Jonathan Broxton wrote "Dawn of the Planet of the Apes is one of those rare scores where it works really well in the film, but suffers slightly when removed from its visual inspiration.
+Jonathan Broxton wrote for Movie Music UK: "Dawn of the Planet of the Apes is one of those rare scores where it works really well in the film, but suffers slightly when removed from its visual inspiration.
 There are many outstanding moments, most of them involving those aforementioned sequences of high emotion, but there are also far too many periods of curiously dead air, where nothing seems to happen for quite lengthy periods of time, causing the album to drag.
-I was disappointed by a Michael Giacchino score, because lord knows his disappointments are significantly superior to a large number of other composer’s best works, but that’s the price you pay for having the kind of stellar filmography Giacchino has established over the past decade.
+I was disappointed by a Michael Giacchino score, because lord knows his disappointments are significantly superior to a large number of other composer's best works, but that's the price you pay for having the kind of stellar filmography Giacchino has established over the past decade.
 Fans of Lost and Super 8 will undoubtedly enjoy this continuation of the style, and although others would be advised to approach with a tiny bit of caution."